maestro73/bitmex-historical-etl/README.md

 Deploy:
 -------

-1) Deploy as a Google Cloud Background Function.
+1) Deploy as a Google Cloud Background Function, with a Pub/Sub trigger.
-2) Create a Google Pub/Sub topic, to trigger it.
 3) Create a Google Cloud Scheduler job to invoke the Pub/Sub trigger.

 There is an `invoke` task: